A Psalm [and] Song [at] the dedication of the house of David.

 Galatians 2:20 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”

 Psalm 30:11 “Thou hast turned for me my mourning into dancing: thou hast put off my sackcloth, and girded me with gladness;”

 This, with what follows, expresses the success he had in seeking the Lord by prayer and supplication.
 There was a sudden change of things, as it often is with the people of God.
 Sometimes they are mourning by reason of sin, their own and others.
 Or on account of afflictions.
 Or because of spiritual decays; or through the temptations of Satan.
-Or, as it was the case of the psalmist now, because of the hidings of God’s face.
-But this mourning is exchanged for joy and gladness when the Lord discovers his pardoning love.
+Or as was the case of the psalmist now, because of the hidings of God’s face.
+But this mourning is exchanged for joy and gladness when the Lord shows his pardoning love.
 Revives his work in their souls and takes off his afflicting hand from them.
-And then rebukes the tempter, and delivers out of his temptations.
+And then rebukes the tempter and delivers from his temptations.

 “And girded me with gladness”: By these phrases the same thing is signified as before (see Isa.
 61:3).

 Just one touch of the Lord, and the mourning is gone.
 God turned David’s mourning into dancing.
 The power of God has come upon him with such joy that it has overwhelmed David in the Spirit of God.
 The Jews put on sackcloth when they were mourning and poured ashes over their head.
 We see that David’s earnest desire to reach the very throne room of God, had caused him to even wear sackcloth.
 Notice where the overwhelming gladness came from.
 It was from God.
 In my opinion, it is alright to dance in the Spirit “after the power of god comes on you”, not before.
 We should not plan to dance before the Lord.